-UNICEF honours HRH Chief Macha for Community-Led Total Sanitation
+27 July 2012: UNICEF honours HRH Chief Macha for community-led total sanitation

-LUSAKA, Zambia (27 July 2012/UNICEF) -- His Royal Highness Chief Macha of Choma has been named a UNICEF Zambia Supporter for Sanitation for his contribution to the success of Community-Led Total Sanitation (CLTS), a UNICEF-supported strategy to attain the Millennium Development Goals by increasing sustainable access to sanitation.
+LUSAKA, Zambia, 27 July 2012 – His Royal Highness Chief Macha of Choma has been named a UNICEF Zambia Supporter for Sanitation for his contribution to the success of Community-Led Total Sanitation (CLTS), a UNICEF-supported strategy to attain the Millennium Development Goals by increasing sustainable access to sanitation.

 CLTS is a community-based strategy where villages and urban neighbourhoods work as a community to adopt improved sanitation and hygienic practices and construct latrines on their own.
-Through Chief Macha’s efforts, sanitation coverage in his chiefdom doubled from 50% to 100% in less than 2 years.
+Through Chief Macha’s efforts, sanitation coverage in his chiefdom doubled from 50 per cent to 100 per cent in less than 2 years.
 Chief Macha’s chiefdom attained Open Defecation Free (ODF) status in November 2009, making it the first chiefdom in Africa to be so recognized.
 This success has been built upon since, thanks to Chief Macha’s influence, and other parts of the district, province and country are attaining ODF status, where each household builds and uses a toilet.

 “I would also like to thank the United Kingdom’s Department for International Development, who earlier this year signed an agreement with UNICEF Zambia for £19 million (152 trillion Zambian Kwacha) over a period of four years in support of the government WASHE program that will enable 3 million people including 500,000 school children in the rural areas of Zambia to access improved sanitation.
 I also wish to acknowledge the Government of Netherlands for supporting national water and sanitation initiatives,” said As Sy.